A survey from the National Citizen Service has found that employers spend less than 9 seconds on average scanning a CV before moving on to the next.

 Include voluntary work

 - Voluntary work looks great to employers on your CV and makes you stand out, as well as adding to your work and life experience.
-See if you are able to take part in the National Citizenship Service.

 - Have you thought about doing the Duke of Edinburgh Award?
 You can volunteer as part of the award, develop your skills, and go on fun expeditions!